cogrow4/Pallor/README.md

 *Dive into the depths where few dare to tread*

 ![Monochrome wolf vision](/Screenshots/8.jpg)
-*See the world through wolf eyes—monochrome, but alive with scent and sound*
+*See the world through wolf eyes, as monochrome*

 ![Silhouetted landscape](/Screenshots/9.jpg)
 *A world stripped of warmth, where only the strong survive*